Lincoln University (New Zealand)

-Lincoln University (Māori: Te Whare Wānaka o Aoraki) is a New Zealand university that was formed in 1990 when Lincoln College, Canterbury was made independent of the University of Canterbury.
+Lincoln University (Māori: Te Whare Wānaka o Aoraki) is a public university in New Zealand that was formed in 1990 when Lincoln College, Canterbury was made independent of the University of Canterbury.
 Founded in 1878, it is the oldest agricultural teaching institution in the Southern Hemisphere.
 It remains the smallest university in New Zealand (by enrolment) and one of the eight public universities.
 The campus is situated on 50 ha of land located about 15 km outside the city of Christchurch, in Lincoln, Canterbury.

 In 2018 Lincoln University had 2695 Equivalent Full Time Students (EFTS) and 633 full-time equivalent staff (188 Academic, 135 Administration and Support, 65 Research and Technical, 273 Farms and Operational).

 Lincoln University is a member of the Euroleague for Life Sciences.

 History

+School of Agriculture of Canterbury University College

-Lincoln University began life in 1878 as the School of Agriculture of Canterbury University College, opening in July 1880.
+Lincoln University established itself in 1878 as the School of Agriculture of Canterbury University College, opening in July 1880.
 By 1885 it had 56 students, 32 of them in residence, and all classes were held in the main building (later known as Ivey Hall).
 The teaching staff included the head of the school William Ivey (who taught agriculture), George Gray (Chemistry and Physics), who remained on staff until 1915, Eric Manley Clarke (mathematics, surveying, and book-keeping; son of the English geodesist Alexander Ross Clarke), and part-time lecturer Thomas Hill (Veterinary Science).

 The 660 acre college farm was worked by the students, who took part in ploughing, milking, and stock management, as well as taking lectures on agricultural science and chemistry.

+Canterbury Agricultural College

-From 1896 to 1961 it served students under the name Canterbury Agricultural College, and offered qualifications of the University of New Zealand until that institution's demise.
+From 1896 to 1961, it served students under the name Canterbury Agricultural College, and offered qualifications of the University of New Zealand until that institution's demise.

+Lincoln University

 From 1961 to 1990, it was known as Lincoln College, a constituent college of the University of Canterbury, until achieving autonomy in 1990 as Lincoln University.
 It is the oldest agricultural teaching institution in the Southern Hemisphere.
 It remains the smallest university in New Zealand.

 In March 2009, the Crown Research Institute AgResearch announced that it planned to merge with Lincoln University.
 However, Lincoln University rejected the plan later that year over financial concerns.

 On 18 November 2010, after a period of consultation, it was confirmed that a merger between Lincoln University and Telford Rural Polytechnic would go ahead, with the merger taking effect on 1 January 2011.

 On 18 June 2013, a new blueprint for the Selwyn campus was announced which included the "Lincoln Hub" concept previously announced by the Government on 29 April 2013.